prnikita/cse15l-lab-report/lab-report-2.md

 ```

 An input into the buggy program that doesn't induce a failure <br>
-Below is the code corresonding to a passed test for the buggy method reverseInPlace
+Below is the code corresonding to a passed test for the buggy method reverseInPlace:
 ```
 @Test
 //test for method reverseInPlace